Using the thumbs and fingers to stimulate reflex points on the feet or hands to promote healing in the body

 £112.00 for a course of four treatments

-Cash and cheques only please
+Cash, cheque and bank transfer only please

 Reflexology is helpful for many Women's Health problems, including menstrual problems, infertility, pregnancy and labour and difficulties in the menopause.